 4. Emotions affect memory by broadening and narrowing cognitive resources.
 This can be explained through the Broaden and Build framework proposed by Fredrickson and explained in detail in The Emotional Learner.
 The gist of the model is that positive emotions broaden our ability via the formation of thought-action repertoires, while negative emotions (e.g. anxiety) narrow it.
 When we are under positive affect, information stored in long-term memory is effortlessly recalled without increasing load, yet under negative affect, extraneous load is increased.

 These four possible explanations certainly imply that there are other factors, besides task or instructional related ones, that lead to an increase in cognitive load.
 These findings may help to identify strategies that can reduce environmental causal factors.
 One particular method investigated by Sonal Arora from Imperial College London looked at how surgeons could use imagination and mental practice prior to performing a procedure to decrease anxiety.
 The emphasis here was on building and improving coping strategies that could then be applied in the future, what I’ve described elsewhere as positive psychological capital.

 The Collective Working Memory Effect

 However, Ginns (2005) argues that such mental practice may not work with novice learners because they won’t necessarily be able to use their imagination in the same way.
 Instead, collaboration might be a better option, mainly due to the collective working memory effect.

 Collective Working Memory states that group learning could be more effective than individual learning in the case of more complex tasks because the load can be shared.
-As Kirschner, Pass and Kirschner (2011) put it:
+As Kirschner, Paas and Kirschner (2011) put it: